firstbatchxyz/dkn-compute-launcher/README.md

 ## Installation

-The recommended way to install the launcher is to run the command below based on your machine:
+The recommended way to install the launcher is to run the command below in your terminal based on your machine:

 **Linux / MacOS**